Food Deserts: Why It Costs Much More to Try to Eat on $29 a Week

 - Join the conversation: What do you think needs to happen to increase food access for everyone?
 Find us on Twitter and Facebook.

-Leah Porter is manager of the Twin Cities Mobile Market, a grocery market on a bus that brings fresh, affordable foods directly into under-resourced markets.
-The Twin Cities Mobile Market is a program of the Amherst H. Wilder Foundation.
+Leah Porter was manager of the Twin Cities Mobile Market, a grocery market on a bus that brings fresh, affordable foods directly into under-resourced markets.
+The Twin Cities Mobile Market is now part of The Food Group.